html

 The code for HTML block can be also obtained from a file using one of the following methods.

-Static Resource
+Content from a Static Resource

 The file can be served statically by the application.
+If your file is located at /src/main/resources/META-INF/resources/html/html-file.html, specify it as follows:

 By default, static content is served from /static, /public, /resources, or /META-INF/resources directories of the classpath.
 See details in the Spring Boot documentation.

-Stream Resource
+Content from a Stream Resource

-The HTML code can be supplied as a file through the InputStream and then the component can be initialized by passing it in.
+The HTML code can be supplied as a file through the InputStream, and then the component can be initialized by passing it in.

 The component cannot be created using the UiComponents bean, as it does not provide a no-arguments constructor.

-protected static final String SRC_PATH = "META-INF/resources/html/html-file.html";
+protected static final String SRC_PATH = "META-INF/resources/html/html-component.html";

 @Autowired

-private Resources resources;
+protected Resources resources;

 @Subscribe

-public void onInit(final InitEvent event) {
+protected void onInit(InitEvent event) {

 InputStream resourceAsStream = resources.getResourceAsStream(SRC_PATH);